ShlomiRex/blog/README.md

 ```

 or `bundle exec jekyll serve --drafts` to serve the website with `_drafts` posts (posts that are not yet published).

+## How to publish

+Just commit to main branch